tarjoilija/zgen/README.md

 Place the following code after the one above to load oh-my-zsh for example, see Usage for more details

-    # if the init scipt doesn't exist
+    # if the init script doesn't exist
     if ! zgen saved; then

       # specify plugins here